troygilman/gong-wiki/content/getting-started/tutorial.md

 This will generate a file named `simple_templ.go` in the same directory as our templ file.

 Now we can define a Route that uses our `SimpleComponent`.
 You will notice that a Route requires a path and a View.
-This means that at a minimum, our components must implement the View interface.
+This means that, at a minimum, our components must implement the View interface.
 We can implement additional Gong interfaces to give our components more dynamic behavior, but we will come back to that later.

 ```go
 import (